mrdoob/three.js/threejs/lessons/threejs-load-gltf.md

 * Transmission formats

-  gLTF might be the first truely transmission format.
+  gLTF might be the first true transmission format.
 I suppose VRML might be considered one but VRML was actually a pretty poor format.

-  gLTF is designed to do 3 things well that all those other formats don't do
+  gLTF is designed to do some things well that all those other formats don't do

   1. Be small for transmission

      For example this means much of their large data, like vertices, is stored in binary.
 When you download a .gLTF file that data can be uploaded to the GPU with zero processing.
 It's ready as is.
 This is in contrast to say VRML, .OBJ, or .DAE where vertices are stored as text and have to be parsed.
+Text vertex positions can easily be 3x to 5x larger than binary.

   2. Be ready to render